icesabe/FL/README.md

 <br />
 If time permits: <br />
 1. Add exception checks to check for division by zero. <br />
-2. Reorganize functions (put some functions in fedprox_func.py to utils.py). <br />
+2. Reorganize code (put some functions in fedprox_func.py to utils.py). <br />
-3. Use recovered or restored gradients instead of compressed gradients in using Neyman allocation to find m_h and (p_t)^k.
+3. Use recovered or restored gradients instead of compressed gradients in finding m_h and (p_t)^k.

 <br />